krithivasanchandran/HTMLPDFConverter/README.md

 # HTMLPDFConverter

-## PDF's are used since there should be a unified way of reading documents regardless of what operating system we use and also regardless of what font types it supports you get a unified and consistent way of reading and sharing documents .
+## PDF's are used since there should be a unified way of reading documents regardless of what `operating system` we use and also regardless of `what font types it supports you get a unified and consistent way of reading and sharing documents.`

 - ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)  `{{ HTML, Image , Website}} to PDF converter`